How to refund the security deposit

 If the pre-authorisation is unsuccessful, the security deposit amount will be charged on the guest's card and will show on your Stripe account as charged.
 If the deposit has been taken as a charge, it will show as being collected successfully on Uplisting.

 In this case, you will need to refund the deposit manually from Stripe.
-The easiest way to refund the deposits is to open the price tab on the booking, then click the 'view Stripe customer' at the bottom.
+The easiest way to refund the deposits is to open the booking's Price tab, then click the 'View Stripe Customer' at the bottom.
 This will open the Stripe customer where you can refund the deposit payment.